FHA Loans and Requirements

 |Loan Terms||15 or 30 years||10, 15, 20, or 30 years|

 |Mortgage Insurance||Upfront FHA MIP + Annual Variable MIP||If down payment is less than 20%,|

 |PMI: 0.5% - 2% of the loan amount|

 |Down payment Gifts||100% of down payment can be a gift||100% of down payment can be a gift|

 |Down Payment Assistance Programs||Yes||Yes|

-The major advantage and benefit of FHA loans is that it is available to consumers with a minimum credit score of 500, whereas conventional loans require at least 620 otherwise the application is not considered.
+- The major advantage of FHA loans is that it is available to consumers with aminimum credit score of 500, whereas conventional loans require a minimum credit score of 620; otherwise the application is not considered

-The FHA MIP has an upfront expense of 1.75% of total loan amount, with an annual fee ranging from 0.45% to 1.05%.
-Conventional loans have an annual fee of 0.5% to 2% of loan amount.
+- The FHA MIP has an upfront expense of 1.75% of the total loan amount, with an annual fee ranging from 0.45% to 1.05%.
+Conventional loans have an annual fee of 0.5% to 2% of the loan amount.

 FHA Loans vs. VA Loans